£100k Childcare Cliff Edge: How to Keep Your Free Hours

 - Whether you're at risk of losing childcare benefits

-- The total value of benefits you'd lose
+- The total value of benefits you'd lose (now up to £10,000+ per child)

 - How much pension contribution would keep you under the threshold